Start in Power BI with Analyze in Excel

-The Power BI service generates an Excel workbook that contains an OLAP connection to the Power BI dataset, and automatically saves this Excel workbook to your OneDrive for Business.
+The Power BI service generates an Excel workbook that contains an OLAP connection to the Power BI dataset, and automatically saves this Excel workbook to your OneDrive for work or school.
 You can open the Excel workbook by selecting Open in Excel for the web.
 The workbook opens in a new browser tab.

-If you don't have OneDrive for Business in your environment, select Analyze in Excel to download the Excel workbook to your computer's local Downloads folder.
+If you don't have OneDrive for work or school in your environment, select Analyze in Excel to download the Excel workbook to your computer's local Downloads folder.

 The workbook file name matches the dataset (or report, or other data source) from which it was derived.
 So if the report was called Sales Analysis, the file name would be Sales Analysis.xlsx.

 When you open the workbook in Excel for the web, you may have to enable the Power BI query by selecting Yes so you can start building your PivotTable reports.

 You can also open the workbook file in Excel Desktop by selecting Open in Desktop App in the Excel for the web ribbon.

 The first time you open the file in Excel Desktop, you might need to select Enable Editing, depending on your Protected view.